Nelson Peltz: Early life

-Business career
+Career

-In 1963, Peltz dropped out of the Wharton School with the intention of becoming a ski instructor in Oregon.
+Peltz dropped out of the Wharton School with the intention of becoming a ski instructor in Oregon.
 However, he ended up driving a delivery truck for A. Peltz & Sons, a wholesale food distribution business founded by his grandfather in 1896, which delivered fresh produce and Snow Crop brand frozen food to restaurants in New York.

 Peltz's father gave him free rein with the company, and over the next 15 years he and his older brother, Robert B. Peltz, grew the business, gradually shifting the product line from produce to institutional frozen foods.
 Over the next 10 years, Peltz bought up several food companies, and in 1973, he and his brother together with Peltz's business partner, Peter May, who joined Peltz in 1972, took their company, then called Flagstaff Corp., with $150 million in sales, public.
 In 1979, Peltz sold Flagstaff's foodservice business division to a group of investors.
 Two years later, the food service business went bankrupt and the lender asked Peltz to salvage their outstanding loan.
 Within a year, the loans were repaid as Peltz rebuilt the business.

-In the 1980s, Peltz and his business partner, Peter May, who had joined Flagstaff as chief financial officer after having been its accountant, went looking for new acquisitions.
+In the 1980s, Peltz and May, who had joined Flagstaff as Chief Financial Officer (CFO) after having been its accountant, went looking for new acquisitions.
 In April 1983, the two bought a stake in vending-machine and wire company Triangle Industries Inc. with the idea of using it to make acquisitions, building it into a Fortune 100 industrial company and the largest packaging company in the world.
 Triangle was sold to Pechiney in 1988.

-Triarc Companies, Inc

 In 1997, through an investment vehicle they controlled, Triarc Companies, Inc., Peltz and May acquired Snapple from Quaker Oats.
 Snapple, together with other beverage brands, was sold to Cadbury Schweppes in 2000.
 The Snapple turnaround was featured as a Harvard Business School case study.
+Since May 2022, Peltz has been a non-executive director at Unilever.
+In January 2024, Peltz unsuccessfully self-nominated for a position on the board of Disney.